arnaudin/arnaudin.github.io/_posts/2016-02-01-shape-of-design.md

 ---
 I'd recommend _The Shape of Design_ to all designers, as well as anyone interested in design.
 This is not a practical guide to becoming a better designer; instead be prepared to explore the philosophy of design through witty and metaphorical meditation.
 While some sections may come off as self-indulgent, it's a quick read that is guaranteed to make you think deeper about design, which is never a bad thing.
 <br><br>
-Here are my favorite Kindle highlights:
+Here are my Kindle highlights:
 > To be human is to tinker, to envision a better condition, and decide to work toward it by shaping the world around us.

 > The Shakers have a proverb that says, “Do not make something unless it is both necessary and useful; but if it is both, do not hesitate to make it beautiful.”